-Public Relations (PR) is the practice of managing the spread of information between an organization and the public.
-(Wikipedia) PR is the art of managing perceptions with the public through strategic forms of communications.
+Public Relations (PR) is the strategic practice of managing the spread of information between an organization and the public.
+It involves shaping perceptions through intentional and effective communication.
+Publicity, on the other hand, is the act of generating public interest through the dissemination of newsworthy information to garner support and recognition.